Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce 9800 GX2 should theoretically be much faster than the GeForce 9800 GTX overall. (explain)
+Memory BandwidthIn theory, the GeForce 9800 GX2 will be 82% faster than the GeForce 9800 GTX overall, because of its greater data rate. (explain)

-Texel RateThe GeForce 9800 GX2 is quite a bit (approximately 78%) more effective at texture filtering than the GeForce 9800 GTX. (explain)
+Pixel RateThe GeForce 9800 GX2 should be quite a bit (approximately 78%) more effective at anti-aliasing than the GeForce 9800 GTX, and also should be able to handle higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison